What Data Masking is and Why Mask Data

 Data masking is the process of hiding elements of an original value, while still keeping enough context for the string to make sense to the user.
 For example, masking a credit card’s Primary Account Number (PAN) of 3566-0020-2036-0505 to reveal the last four-digits might look like XXXX-XXXX-XXXX-0505.

-With 1,802 data breaches in 2022 and the increasing number of data privacy regulations, like CCPA and the GDPR, businesses need to use confidential information intelligently.
+With the global cost of cybercrime projected to reach $10.5 trillion in 2025, and the increasing number of data privacy regulations, like CCPA and the GDPR, businesses need to use confidential information intelligently.
 Data masking offers a smart way to minimize or eliminate compliance requirements while maintaining day-to-day operations.

 Masked values retain usability and functionality, while enhancing privacy and confidentiality.
 Because of this, masked data can be used for things—like sales demos, user training, account validation, and software testing—without increasing a company’s risk footprint, as plaintext data does.
 It also protects private information when sharing your business data with a third party.